weirdsoft/coopcon/README.md

 ### v0.4.0 [ ]
 - Add posibility to delete orders
 - Add posibility to edit orders
+- Add posibility to delete operations
 - Add posibility to edit operations
+- Add posibility to delete products

 ### v0.3.0 [ ]
 - Add a search bar for order filtering